BCG Interview Process 2026: Case, Written Case, Questions & Timeline

 | 1-2 | Foundation | Learn frameworks, read Victor Cheng or “Case in Point,” study BCG’s website |

-| 3-4 | Solo practice | 15-20 cases in candidate-led format, daily mental math, draft experience stories |
+| 3-4 | Solo practice | 15-20 cases in candidate-led format using OphyAI’s Interview Coach, which reviews your hypotheses and synthesis, plus daily mental math and drafting experience stories |

 | 5-8 | Partner practice | 2-3 mock interviews per week, refine stories with feedback |